ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = The cache is not cleared when I updated a post/page =

-If you are using CloudFlare proxy for the `wp-admin` domain, you need [to do some Extra Settings For CloudFlare after you activated KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Extra-Settings-For-CloudFlare), after that, the cache will be cleared correctly, if it still not works, tries below:
+If you are using CloudFlare proxy for the `wp-admin` domain, you need [to do some Extra Settings For CloudFlare after you actived KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Extra-Settings-For-CloudFlare), after that, the cache will be cleared correctly, if it still not work, try below:

 We use cron job to purge for this version to remove delay when purge the cache, you might get some error like the cache is not cleared in some very specific environment, that is because the cron job to your site is broken, you can add this to your `wp-config.php` to use old behavior:

 `$fsckeycdn_no_cron = true;`

-In my test, this error (cron job not work) only appears when I use CloudFlare’s Universal SSL and using an old operating system that the `curl` doesn’t support ECDSA/ECC SSL.
-I suggest you use an up-to-date operating system.
+In my test, this error (cron job not work) is only appears when I use CloudFlare’s Universal SSL and using a old operating system that the `curl` doesn’t support ECDSA/ECC SSL.
+I suggest you to use a up-to-date operating system.

 = Why this plugin need to change the Siteurl? =

-KeyCDN will enable cache for all request, so it won’t show admin bar or any admin page bypass the KeyCDN.
+KeyCDN will enable cache for all request, so it won’t show admin bar or any admin page by pass the KeyCDN.
 This plugin will change your Siteurl, add `wp-admin` prefix to your domain, you can go to the admin page by the new domain.
-This plugin will set the redirect, so you don’t need to care about it at most of the time.
+This plugin will set the redirect, so you don’t need to care about it at most of time.
 The visitor who not logged in can’t visit `wp-admin` domain.

 NOTE: This plugin only changes the Siteurl, but not the Home URL.